 In the event that my chain breaks while out on a ride, I carry one set of SHIMANO 11 Speed Chain Quick Link Connectors, so I can use my multi-tool (covered earlier) to remove the broken link and replace it with this quick link.

-These quick links are so small that I just tuck them inside my multi-tool, which takes up slightly less space but also means I'm less likely to have to hunt for them in my saddle bag.
+I store my spare quick links within my multi-tool, which takes up slightly less space but also means I'm less likely to have to hunt for them in my saddle bag.

 You'll have to get appropriate quick links for your type of chain - in my case, I'm running a SHIMANO 11-speed chain, but similar products are available for other chain manufacturers.